Jasmine Masters

-Martell Robinson (born October 16, 1976), known by the stage name Jasmine Masters, is an American drag queen, internet celebrity, YouTuber, and stand-up comedian.
-He is best known for competing on the seventh season of RuPaul's Drag Race and RuPaul's Drag Race All Stars season 4.
+Martell Robinson (born October 16, 1976), known by the stage name Jasmine Diane Masters, best known simply as Jasmine Masters, is an American drag queen, internet celebrity, YouTuber, and stand-up comedian.
+He is best known for competing on the seventh season of RuPaul's Drag Race and the fourth season of RuPaul's Drag Race All Stars.
 Robinson is responsible for several viral videos, many of which have become memes, most notably And I Oop! which was the most used gif of 2019.